10 Ways to Improve Employee Satisfaction in Your Business

 10. Reduce bureaucracy, red tape and time-wasters

 As organizations expand, processes must evolve to allow for the change.
 Failure to adapt will result in frustrations and time wasted as individuals wait for the red tape.
 Is it really essential for your CEO to personally approve every PO?
-Can your processes be streamlined, automated or assisted, perhaps with the implementation of a company intranet system that digitalizes HR processes or provides a centralized point for communication and collaboration?
+Can your processes be streamlined, automated, or assisted, perhaps through the implementation of a company intranet system that digitalizes HR processes or provides a centralized point for communication and collaboration.

 Finally, look at the greatest time-stealers within your business.
-Meetings rank as one of the biggest causes for lost time: an average of 31 hours wasted every month, according to Atlassian, who estimate the cost to U.S businesses at a staggering $37 billion annually.
+Meetings rank as one of the biggest causes for lost time: an average of 31 hours wasted every month,according to Atlassian, which estimates the cost to US businesses at a staggering $37 billion annually.
 Of those surveyed, 91% confessed to daydreaming, while 45% felt overwhelmed by the number they attended.
-Removing time-wasters relieves stress and anxiety, increases productivity and ultimately drives employee satisfaction in the workplace.
+Removing time-wasters relieves stress and anxiety, increases productivity, and drives employee satisfaction in the workplace.